Bible Study Series: Best Questions in the Bible

-Top 10 Questions from 'others' in the Bible
+Top 10 Questions asked from people in the Bible

 by I Gordon

 So far in this series we have looked at the top 10 questions from God in the Old Testament and from the Lord Jesus in the New Testament.
 This final part will look at the top 10 questions from people in the Bible.
 Again... this is just my list and I'm sure you will have other favorites that speak to you.
 So let's start with a rather infamous deceptive question...